Snow emergencies, closings in Philadelphia area

 ROCKLEDGE BOROUGH: Has declared a snow emergency effective at 4 p.m. on Tuesday, March 20, 2018, until 4 p.m. on Thursday, March 22, 2018.
 During this time parking on designated snow emergency routes is prohibited to allow our plow operators to clear the streets in a safe and efficient manner.

-ROYERSFORD BOROUGH Has declared a snow emergency in effect on Tuesday, March 20, 2018, at 10:00 p.m.
+ROYERSFORD BOROUGH Has declared a snow emergency, in effect beginning on Tuesday, March 20, 2018, at 10:00 p.m.
 All residents and business owners are advised to clear all vehicles off of the snow emergency routes.

 UPPER SOUTHAMPTON: Snow emergency declared that will be in effect from 10 p.m.
 Tuesday, March 20, 2018, until 6 a.m.
 Thursday, March 22, 2018.